• Skip to primary navigation

 Fresh and delicious every time!

-This recipe is full of fresh veggies and of course the black-eyed peas are full of fiber and protein so there are lots of great reasons why this is a good choice for your menu.
+This recipe is full of fresh veggies and of course, the black-eyed peas are full of fiber and protein so there are lots of great reasons why this is a good choice for your menu.
+Here are a few more sides that I think you'll love!

 1. Crunchy Cole Slaw